nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/07-how-to-release-manually.md

-# How to release manually?
+# How to make release?

 Go to source code directory
 ```shell